stakater/stakater-workshop/docs/6-secret-management-in-saap/6-devworkspaces.md

 ## Switch between projects

-We specified the gitlab repositories deployed for your user into our devworkspace as projects.
-You
+We specified the Gitlab repositories deployed for your user into our Devworkspace as projects.